Electronics Software Development

 Introduction

-This tutorial will teach you how to compile and upload Arduino sketches from the command line.
-A basic understanding of electronics and programming is expected along with some familiarity with the Arduino platform.
-If you are new to the Arduino platform or would just like to refresh your knowledge, please see our Blink: Making An LED Blink On An Arduino Uno tutorial before proceeding with this one.
+It is expected that you already have some familiarity with the Arduino platform and have installed and worked within the Arduino IDE application to program your Arduino board(s).
+If you are new to Arduino, or would just like to refresh your knowledge, please see our Blink: Making An LED Blink On An Arduino Uno tutorial before proceeding with this one.

 What Is Needed